 - Bedroom soundproofing to ensure privacy.

 - Roughed-in plumbing and electric for an eventual attic or basement bathroom and kitchenette.
 If you don’t have the resources now, this is a great way to plan ahead.
-This extra living space not only could accommodate elderly parents or boomerang kids, but will increase the value of your home when it’s time to sell.
+This extra living space not only could accommodate elderly parents or boomerang kids, but will likely increase the value of your home when it’s time to sell.

 - A double-deep, tandem garage that can fit three cars now, but can be walled-off later to add indoor space for an extra bedroom or bathroom.

 - Temporary partition walls that attach to hardwood flooring, rather than subflooring.
-If you eventually want to combine bedrooms — kids move out — you’ll only have to do a floor repair and refinishing, rather than patch a gaping hole.
+If you eventually want to combine bedrooms — say, when kids move out — you’ll only have to do a floor repair and refinishing, rather than patch a gaping hole.

 - Plywood sheathing behind drywall and tile in bathrooms.
 These sheets of plywood let you attach grab bars anywhere without hunting for studs.